kogosoftwarellc/terraform-setup/README.md

   -var some_other_var="foo" \
 ```

-I can now setup my stg environment simply by running `./stg apply`.
+I can now setup my staging environment simply by running `./stg apply`.
 I don't have
 to type variables in each time either, and `terraform-setup` will keep all state
 in s3.
 Nothing is saved or stored locally.